masyri/bioinfo2/README.md

    - You can change the path of the R-Script (for path fix)

-   - You can manually create the csv-files for the R-Script and run the R-Script separately
+   - You can manually create the CSV-files for the R-Script and run the R-Script separately

    - You can print out all assignment statistics

-For seperately start the R-Script:
+For start the R-Script seperately:

 Type in (all files in same folder):